BergmannLab/PascalX/README.md

 **Set reference panel:**

-1000 Genome Project reference data can be downloaded and converted via executing the script in the PascalX/misc folder as below (for GRCh37 replace 38 with 37).
+1000 Genome Project reference data for the european subpopulation can be downloaded and converted via executing the script in the PascalX/misc folder as below (for GRCh37 replace 38 with 37).
 ```bash
 bash get1KGGRCh38.sh pathtostore/ EUR 4 tped
 ```
-Note that the third parameter specifies the # of cpu cores to utilize.
+The third parameter specifies the # of cpu cores to utilize.
+Note that the download and conversion can take several hours.

 The reference data has to be loaded by the gene scorer using the method
 ```python